Old Times

 But past days count,

-And now in their un-union there was nothing to remind them of each other
+And now in their disunion there was nothing to remind them of each other,

 Except those past days.

-‘Can’t we talk of other things?’ he asked,
+‘Can’t we talk of other things?’ he’d asked,

-But knew (now) that memory was all they had left.
+But he knew (now) that memory was all that they had left.